 Unitary Patent : Currently under development, the Unitary Patent (or EPUE) will provide patent protection at a European level in all participating jurisdictions.
 Unitary patents would be granted by the European Patent Office (EPO) and be subject to the jurisdiction of the Unified Patent Court (UPC).
 The system will provide an alternative to national patents.

-UPC : Unified Patent Court.
-A proposed common patent court open for participation of all member states of the European Union.
+UPC : The Unified Patent Court is a proposed common patent court open for participation of all member states of the European Union.
 It will hear cases regarding infringement and revocation proceedings of European patents valid in the territories of the participating states.
 A court ruling will be directly applicable throughout those territories.

 USPTO: United States Patent and Trademark Office.